ParadexRelayer/Consumer-API-docs/readme.md

 ## Deposits/Withdrawals

-Paradex is a non custodial decentralised trading platform.
-This means you retain complete control of your funds and they stay within your own wallet until a trade takes place.
-As such there is no way to deposit or withdraw funds to or from Paradex.
-Assets can be moved in and out of your wallet using the normal means at your disposal either programmatically or via an application.
-What you will need to do though is wrap Eth and set allowances.
-Please see below
+Paradex is a non-custodial platform.
+This means you retain complete control of your funds and they stay in your own wallet until a trade takes place.
+As such, there is no way to deposit or withdraw funds to or from Paradex.
+Assets can be moved in and out of your wallet either programmatically or via an application.
+You will need to wrap ether and set allowances for tokens you want to sell.

 ## Wrapping ETH and Setting Allowances

-Paradex enables the decentralised trading of ERC20 tokens.
-The ERC20 standard was created to provide a common interface for how tokens will function and was created after the initial Ethereum standard.
-As such Ethereum is not currently an ERC20 token and has to be converted to a compatible ERC20 Ethereum called Wrapped-ETH (WETH).
-Unsurprisingly this conversion process is called wrapping with 1 WETH being equivalent to 1 ETH in value.
+The ERC20 standard was created to provide a common interface for how tokens.
+Ether is not currently an ERC20 token and has to be converted to an ERC20 compatible token called Wrapped-ETH (WETH).
+This conversion process is called wrapping, with 1 WETH being equivalent to 1 ETH.
 Another feature of ERC20 tokens is allowances.
-Allowances allow you to control how much if any of your funds can be transferred out of your wallet by the 0x contracts used by Paradex.
-By default your allowances are set to 0 so before you begin trading you have to set allowances for your tokens.
-Remember even once you have set your allowances no funds can be transferred out of your account without you putting a valid order on the orderbook.
-If you try and place an order to Paradex without setting your allowances for that token your order will enter an unfunded state.
+Allowances allow you to control how much of your funds can be transferred out of your wallet by the 0x contracts used by Paradex.
+By default your allowances are set to 0, so before you begin trading you'll need to set allowances for your tokens.
+Even once you have set your allowances set, no funds can be transferred out of your account without you putting a valid order on the orderbook.
+If you try and place an order to Paradex without setting an allowance for that token, your order will enter an unfunded state.
 If you want to set allowances programmatically, the 0x.js library provides some convenience methods to help you do that: https://www.0xproject.com/docs/0xjs#token

 ## Placing and Signing Orders

 To place orders on the book that can then be sent to the 0x contracts to be traded when matched you have to submit a signed order (zrxOrder).
-This is seperate and slightly different from the payload signing process described above.
-When placing requests to the order endpoint you have to go through both signing processes as they maintain security at different points in the system.
-Signing the payload message proves to the Paradex api that you control the account you are sending orders for while signing the order itself gives authority to the 0x contract to process your order.
+This is slightly different from the payload signing process described above.
+When placing requests to the order endpoint, you have to go through both signing processes as they maintain security at different points in the system.
+Signing the payload message proves to the Paradex API that you control the account you are sending orders for while signing the order itself gives authority to the 0x contract to settle your order.

-To get a the correct parameters for a zrxOrder object we have a conveniance method `orderParams` that returns a zrxOrder object along with a fees object.
+To get the correct parameters for a zrxOrder object we have a conveniance method `orderParams` that returns a zrxOrder object along with a fees object.
 The fees object tells you what fees your order will incur if traded.
-For transparancy fees are split into two parts: baseFeeDecimal and tradingFeeDecimal.
+For transparency fees are split into two parts: baseFeeDecimal and tradingFeeDecimal.
 The baseFeeDecimal is the gas cost to execute the trade(s) while the tradingFee is the commission on the trade.
-Fee's are proportional to the amount of your total order that get's filled.
-So for instance if only 50% of your order get's filled you will only pay 50% of the fees quoted.
+Fees are proportional to the amount of your total order that get's filled.
+For example, if only 50% of your order gets filled you will only pay 50% of the fees quoted.
 Once issued fee quotes are valid for 30 minutes.

-To call the orderParams endpoint you need to submit the following information
+To call the orderParams endpoint you need to submit the following:
 ```
 market - symbol of market
 orderType - 'buy'|'sell'